MrX13415/VSMEdit/README.txt

-VSMEdit
+VSMEdit (2)
-Version 2.0
+Version 1.0

-Utility to edit various properties of VSM/VST/VSO plugin files for Vectorworks.
-(Version 1.x was made with xojo)
+A command line utility for changing various attributes of script plugins from Vectorworks.

 Use '--help' for more information.